tomkowz/2048/README.md

 # 2048

-2048 game written in Swift 1.2 and Xcode 6.4.
+2048 game written in Swift 1.2.

+Read blog post about [thoughts and impressions after creating and submitting the app to the app store in 10 hours](http://szulctomasz.com/thoughts-and-impressions-game-submitted-in-10-hours/).

 # Preview